 In this blog, we look at the best practices and widely applied frameworks that can efficiently assess the training needs of an organization.
-These frameworks provide a clear picture of the various training related bottlenecks in the organization that can be solved efficiently.
+Training needs assessment provide a clear picture of the various training related bottlenecks in the organization that can be solved efficiently.
 We look at different models and their philosophies and how they can provide you with the insights you need to revamp the training needs of your employees in your organization.

 Defining Training Needs Assessment:

 Training Needs Assessment can be defined as a method of analyzing training needs and figuring out the requirements to fill skill-gaps in an organization.
 Training Needs Assessment is a systematic approach to accurately identify the skill-gaps through target surveys, interviews, using analytical data or through various workshops.

 There is a simple enough formula to assess the training needs of an organization